Yuna Aoki: 2023–24 season

 Aoki was invited to make her Grand Prix debut at the 2023 NHK Trophy, where she placed eighth in the short program after receiving three underrotation calls on jumps, though she observed that despite this she landed them "comfortably."
 In the free skate she received only one quarter underrotation call, placing fifth in that segment and rising to fifth place overall.
 Aoki said she was "very happy to have been able to show my personal skating skills without mistakes on such a big stage."

 She went on to finish ninth at the 2023–24 Japan Championships, before closing her season with a silver medal win at the 2024 Challenge Cup.

-2024–25 season
+Aoki originally intended to retire at the end of the season, in conjunction with graduating from university.
+However, due to her experience at the NHK Trophy, along with encouragement from Kanako Murakami and Kana Muramoto, she decided to continue competitive skating.

+2024–25 season: First Grand Prix medal

 Beginning her season on the 2024–25 Grand Prix series, Aoki finished seventh at 2024 Skate America.
 She then competed at the 2024 NHK Trophy as the host pick, where she gained a new personal best short program score by over eleven points, with 69.78.
-Aoki finished fifth in the free skate segment, but her lead from the short program put her third overall with a new personal best total score of 195.07, successfully taking her first Grand Prix medal, and rounding out a Japanese women's podium sweep at the competition alongside Kaori Sakamoto and Mone Chiba.
-Following the event, Aoki expressed elation at the result saying, "I competed in the Junior Grand Prix but I never stood on the podium.
+Aoki finished fifth in the free skate segment, but her lead from the short program put her third overall with a new personal best total score of 195.07.
+She won her first Grand Prix medal, and she rounded out a Japanese women's podium sweep at the competition alongside Kaori Sakamoto and Mone Chiba.
+Following the event, Aoki expressed elation at the result, saying, "I competed in the Junior Grand Prix but I never stood on the podium.
 So at this age, just standing on the podium, I'm so grateful for it.
 I'm so glad that I kept on going."
 Chloe Flower, the composer of Aoki's free program music, also took to her Instagram, where she praised Aoki's performance and thanked her for "bringing life to my song."

 In October 2024, Aoki joined forces with Olympic champion Shizuka Arakawa, Olympic bronze medalist Daisuke Takahashi, Kana Muramoto, Takahito Mura, Kazuki Tomono, Keiji Tanaka, Kosho Oshima, Yuto Kishina and Rena Uezono to launch the members-only official fan community F-Ske on the platform FANICON.

-Going on to compete at the 2024–25 Japan Championships in December, Aoki finished the event in fourteenth place.
+Going on to compete at the 2024–25 Japan Championships in December, Aoki finished the event in twelfth place.
+She again considered ending her competitive career.
+Aoki said that she both wanted to clear away the disappointment of her low placement and felt afraid of once more experiencing the pressure and distress of working hard without producing a good result.
+She said that what made her decide to continue was her coach, Kensuke Nakaniwa, telling her that he wanted to see her perform again.